Home › Japanese › Glossary › fabric

 Pronunciation

-生地 is written in kanji.
+生地 is written using kanji.
 Romanised as kiji, it sounds roughly like "kee-jee" to an English ear.

 Related words